RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Editing Guild Application Command Permissions.md

 Editing a Guild Application Command's Permissions {#editguildcommandpermissions}
 ============
-- Execute the `DiscordCoreAPI::ApplicationCommands::editGuildApplicationCommandPermissionsAsync()` function, while passing in a data structure of type `DiscordCoreAPI::EditGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `DiscordCoreAPI::GuildApplicationCommandPermissionsData`.
+- Execute the `ApplicationCommands::editGuildApplicationCommandPermissionsAsync()` function, while passing in a data structure of type `EditGuildApplicationCommandPermissionsData`, with a return value of type `auto` or `GuildApplicationCommandPermissionsData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp